 That they breached one or more of their obligations under the FCA’s rules.
 Typically, this will be that they did not provide you with all the information they should have done, or did not advise you fully in relation to your mortgage, or failed to take appropriate account of your circumstances.

 That this breach, or breaches, of the rules caused you a loss.

-If you wish to handle your mis-sold mortgage claim yourself, you can start it by writing a letter of complaint to the lender or broker whom you hold responsible.
-If they do not respond within a timescale of 8 weeks, you can contact the Financial Ombudsman and ask them to investigate the matter.
+If you wish to handle mis-sold mortgage claims yourself, you can start it by writing a letter of complaint to the lender or broker whom you hold responsible.
+If they do not respond within a timescale of 8 weeks, you can contact the Financial Ombudsman and ask them to investigate the mis sold mortgage claims.

 You might also wish to involve the Financial Ombudsman if your lender or broker does not resolve your complaint to your satisfaction.
 If so, you will have 6 months from the lender or broker’s final response in which to inform the Ombudsman.

-If you need any further information on mortgage mis selling claims or a solicitor to help you, just click below.
+If you need any further information on mis sold mortgage claims or a solicitor to help you, just click below.